steffinchen/bloggy/src/content/two-tone-toque.md

 Using 5mm (US 8) needles:

-Using a provisional cast-on, CO 92 (100) sts and join to work in the round.
+Using a provisional cast-on, CO 92 (100) sts with MC and join to work in the round.

 ### Brim